Saturn Opposed my Sun

 I’m not sure what part Saturn is playing in all this.
 It turns out that my truck not only needs a new break-fluid hose, its structural frame is corroded and unfixable; so, it’s going to be retired and I intend to buy a new 2019 Ford Ranger, which will definitely be an upgrade from my dilapidated, worn out 2003 version.
 Saturn likes upgrades; in fact, demands them, constantly.
 When structures break down, they need to be repaired or replaced.
 And I’ll be sure to bring my new truck in for required servicing on schedule, as Saturn requires, which I hadn’t done with my old Ranger (hence, the frayed break-fluid hose).
 Saturn seems to be warning me, “Stay focused and be responsible.
 Stick to your schedule.
 Put the brakes on when necessary.”

 Regarding the ladder, perhaps the lesson is that life is full of ups and downs, and one should be prepared for both.
 Obviously, this has career implications that go far beyond climbing ladders.
 Also, Saturn rules gravity (being itself “grave”), and there’s nothing like gravity to remind you of your limitations.
 I had been climbing that ladder to shut those windows for 12 summers and had always imagined what I would do if I fell.
-“I’ll be alright,” I told myself, fantasizing how I could adjust my body in mid flight to brake the fall in any number of ways.
+“I’ll be alright,” I told myself, fantasizing how I could adjust my body in mid flight to break the fall in any number of ways.
 The reality, however, was a bit different than my fantasy.
 How many times have we heard the line, “It all happened so fast, I had no time to think”?
 Now I really know what it means.
 Turns out I can’t fly.
 Reality can be a bitch.

 The upshot is that I lost control.
 Again, the lesson seems fairly obvious: “Take it slow, be patient, and exercise due caution,” all of which I neglected to do when I took that first step onto the ladder from my balcony.
 I got reckless, and Saturn’s not down with that―though you may soon be, if you know what I mean.